swcarpentry/modern-scientific-authoring/design.md

 6. Make it easy to share the final version with collaborators and submit it to journals

-We recommend against traditional desktop tools like LibreOffice and Microsoft Word because they make collaboration difficult.
+We recommend against traditional desktop tools like LibreOffice and Microsoft Word because they make collaboration difficult: six people mailing each other copies of a paper with "Track Changes" enabled is a sure way to lose work (and time).
 The nerd alternative is:

 1. Manuscripts are written in a plain text format such as LaTeX or Markdown that plays nicely with version control